 At the age of 7 I vaguely remember my mum sending me to a holiday home run by the ‘Cripples Help Society’ now known as Disabled Living Manchester, it was the first time I had been away from home and I had to dress myself which I had never done before.
 I remembered I had a fantastic time going on walks, playing various games especially enjoyed the swings at the local park.
 It was my first taste of independence and gave me the inspiration to do more for myself, which has led to me having a full and complete life,” states Alan.

-Since losing the majority of its records in a recent fire, the charity has been working towards rebuilding its heritage.
+Since losing the majority of its records in 2009 due to a fire, the charity has been working towards rebuilding its heritage.
 As part of its birthday celebrations Disabled Living is delivering a project, From Donkeys to Innovators, supported by the Heritage Lottery Fund, that recognises the many services the charity provided and the people involved with the organisation.

 Most importantly, the voices of disabled people will be recognised, preserved and celebrated, documenting unique stories about disability heritage.
 People’s contributions to the history of Disabled Living may be included in a permanent exhibition in the charity’s Redbank House in Cheetham Hill that launches in 2018, and all will be preserved in its new archive that will be safely maintained in Manchester Central Library’s Archives+.